 Chilean Carmeneres is notoriously food friendly.
 Bursting with abundant flavors of plum, cherry, and pepper, these wines can be paired with a variety of unique dishes.
-Check out these recommendations to make the most out of your bottle of Carmenere.

 by Matthew Lorman